 So, be prepared to look at the club or restaurant you want to attend just to make sure it’s still there.
 There’s a chance that it’s not.
 If it is, you might want to check to see what’s going on as far as their entry policies go.
 Each club tends to have its own quirks.

-You Need To Check With Your Local Club Promoter For Events
+Check With Your Local Club Promoter For Events

 Another issue that New York City’s club life is dealing with is the different club promotion policies since Covid-19.
 Some club promotion and party promotion groups actually folded during the pandemic, so they might not be around.
 If they are, then you need to find out what their status is.